Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic pitch angles

 The lack of a well-ordered spiral magnetic structure in NGC\,6946 at FIR wavelengths is clear in the magnetic pitch angle profile.
-NGC~6946 has a regular $B$-field at radio wavelengths ($\Psi_{\rm{6\,cm}}=-17.6^{+1.7\circ}_{-4.1}$) and mostly random at FIR wavelengths, although signs of a certain spiral structure can be detected with high variability ($\Psi_{\rm{FIR}}=-6.5^{+5.0\circ}_{-12.5}$).
-The $B$-field morphology at FIR wavelengths is very patchy and mostly coincident with star-forming regions across the disk \citep[SALSA IV,][]{SALSAIV}.
+NGC\,6946 has a regular $B$-field at radio wavelengths ($\Psi^{\rm{6\,cm}}=-17.6^{+1.7\circ}_{-4.1}$) and mostly random at FIR wavelengths, although signs of a certain spiral structure can be detected with high variability ($\Psi^{\rm{FIR}}=-6.5^{+5.0\circ}_{-12.5}$).
+The $B$-field morphology at FIR wavelengths is very patchy and mostly coincident with compact regions of high FIR emission, potentially associated with star-forming regions across the disk \citep[SALSA IV,][]{SALSAIV}.
 This result is in contrast to the regular spiral $B$-field (`magnetic arms') observed at radio wavelengths \citep{Beck1991,Beck2007}.
 The difference between the radio polarization pattern and the FIR observations is clearly visible in Fig.\,\ref{fig:FIR_morphology_spirals}.

 For those galaxies without radio polarimetric observations, we found that a) the highly inclined galaxies NGC~4826 ($\mPsi = -5^{+12\circ}_{-11}$ at 89\,\um) and NGC~7331 ($\mPsi = -66.0^{+1.9\circ}_{-2.8}$ at 154\,\um) have an ordered spiral $B$-field morphology at FIR wavelengths, and b) the spiral galaxy NGC 1068 ($\mPsi = 33.23^{+0.43\circ}_{-0.13}$ at 89\,\um) has a magnetic pitch angle that is more tightly wounded with increasing galactocentric radius ($\rho=-0.618$, $p=0.006$, Spearman correlation test).